-The most important thing in photography is the content and how to show that content to tell a certain story, to convey a message through the photo.
-Capture a special moment, find a good frame …
+The most important thing in photography is the content and how to show that content to tell a particular story, to convey a message through the photo.
+Capture a special moment, find a suitable frame.

-Another very important part would be the knowledge of certain techniques or tricks that help us with the creative part.
+Another crucial part would know specific techniques or tricks that help us with the creative part.

 Lastly, there would be the most technical or technological part: knowing our team and knowing how to get the most out of the camera we have at that time.

-Therefore, as a fundamental idea that you have to stay with: the camera is not important to learn photography , you can start with any camera: a mobile phone, a small compact … anyone.
-Because the fundamentals of photography and the weight of an image are not in the technical part, but in the artistic part.
+Therefore, as a fundamental idea that you have to stay with: the camera is not essential to learn photography, you can start with any camera: a mobile phone, a small compact … anyone.
+Because the fundamentals of photography and the weight of an image are not in the technical part but the artistic position.

 Then, as you discover the style or type of photography that you like or are most interested in, you can guide your team to meet new needs or new challenges.

-That said, there are cameras that will make the task easier for you and will allow you to better understand the light management part, and they will expand the range of possibilities.
+That said, cameras will make the task more comfortable for you and allow you to understand the light management part better, and expand the range of possibilities.

 What would you ask a camera to learn photography:

-- Have manual controls .
-That allows me to have control of the exposure parameters to achieve the effect that interests me the most depending on the scene.
+- Have manual controls.
+That allows me to control the exposure parameters to achieve the effect that interests me the most depending on the scene.
 Let’s say this would be my only mandatory requirement.

-- [Optional but recommended] .
-A camera with a viewfinder .
+- [Optional but recommended].
+A camera with a viewfinder.
 Most cameras have a rear screen to view the scene, but not all have a viewfinder.
-The viewfinder is very useful because it makes our eye have the same field of vision as the camera, isolates us from the environment, helps us frame and allows us to acquire a ‘photographic vision’
+The viewfinder is handy because it makes our eye have the same field of vision as the camera, isolates us from the environment, helps us frame, and allows us to acquire a ‘photographic vision..’

-- [Optional but recommended] .
+- [Optional but recommended].
 An interchangeable lens camera (SLR or EVIL).
-The idea of interchangeable lenses is that we can choose the most suitable lens depending on the type of photography we are going to take.
-We can start with a simple objective and gradually add more objectives that will expand the range of techniques and creative options.
+The idea of interchangeable lenses is that we can choose the most suitable lens depending on the type of photography we will take.
+We can start with a simple objective and gradually add more goals to expand the range of techniques and creative options.

 - [Optional] .
-A light camera , that I can carry easily and that I am not lazy to take it out of the house.
-This is a very subjective criterion, but from experience I know of people who have the camera abandoned simply because of the hassle of having to remove a large equipment.
+A light camera that I can carry easily and that I am not lazy to take out of the house.
+This is a very subjective criterion, but from experience, I know of people who have the camera abandoned simply because of the hassle of having to remove a large piece of equipment.

-Any reflex camera would work perfectly, any EVIL camera (that is, without mirror, with interchangeable lenses and with electronic viewfinder) and some compact ones, as long as they include manual modes.
+Any reflex camera would work correctly, any EVIL camera (that is, without the mirror, with interchangeable lenses, and with electronic viewfinder) and some compact ones, as long as they include manual modes.

 We are going to discuss several specific models that we would choose and that we think would be good cameras to start in photography and learn: